Marseille weekend: things to see in 48 hours

 7. Panier quarter

 We lost count of how many times we walked around the Panier neighborhood in Marseille.
-The first time was just by chance, as we were finding the way back to our hotel in La Joliette.
+The first time we stumbled upon it by chance, as we were finding the way back to our hotel in La Joliette.

 Colorful front doors and window panels beckon you and your lens around every corner.
 It’s rustic, away from the crowds and very Mediterranean.